folguinch/GoContinuum/README.md

 ### Dependencies

-In addition to the most recent version of CASA, the code need the following python packages:
+The code has been tested with [CASA](https://casa.nrao.edu/) 5.x versions and python 2.7.
+In addition the code need the following python packages:
 * numpy
 * scipy
 * matplotlib